Klagarge/BachelorThesis-OTSecurity/02-main/03-analysis.typ

 // END OF HEADER

 = Attacks <sec:analysis-attacks>
-Attacks in the context of OT security are numerous and can be classified in different categories.
-This thesis covers some attack as following bust a lot of other exist.
+Numerous attacks can occur in the context of OT security and can be classified into different categories.
+This thesis covers some attack as following, though many others exist.

 #subject("attacks/sniffing", heading-offset: 2)
 #subject("attacks/spoofing", heading-offset: 2)
-#pagebreak()
 #subject("attacks/dos", heading-offset: 2)
 #subject("attacks/replay", heading-offset: 2)
 #subject("attacks/mitm", heading-offset: 2)

-#pagebreak()
+//#pagebreak()
 = Communications medium <sec:analysis-comm>
-Those attacks can be performed on different communication medium.
-This is an important difference between #gls("it") and #gls("ot").
-On #gls("ot") Security, the communication is a very sensible part.
-During long time, no security was implemented or even possible to be implemented.
+Different communication mediums are vulnerable to these attacks, highlighting the critical distinction between #gls("it") and #gls("ot") security.
+In #gls("ot") security, communication is a highly sensitive aspect, and historically, security measures were minimal or non-existent.

 #subject("comm/modbus", heading-offset: 2)
 //#subject("comm/canbus", heading-offset: 2)